 What you may experience after a craniosacral session?

 Just as individual experiences can differ, so can the immediate results.
 This relaxed state may cause some to sleep for many hours after a session.
 Others may experience an increase in energy.
 Some people report that they feel as if somebody had moved things about in their body.

 Reduction of pain or an increase in function may occur immediately after the session or it may develop gradually over the next few days.
 For some there may be a reorganization phase as the body adapts to the release of previously held patterns.

 Occasionally, a new pain arises to be addressed.
 The brain can only acknowledge three pains in the body at a time.
 That's why we can have "new" pains arise.
 They aren't actually new but were masked by more prevalent pains screaming for attention.

 If an old emotion, memory, or pain comes up a few days after the session, allow yourself to look at it.
 This is a opportunity to see it with older, wiser eyes.
 You can thank it, process it and let it go for good.

 It may help the following:

 Some of the conditions that craniosacral therapy may help are:

 Elizabeth Bosse is a licensed massage therapist practicing in Murfreesboro, Tennessee.
 Her blog posts reflect her life experiences.
 She shares humor and wisdom to support others on their journeys.

-All Anxiety Cellulite Children Craniosacral Dry Brushing Finding Joy Forgiveness Freedom From Guilt Headaches Immune System Health Joint Pain Lymph Drainage Lymph System Neck Pain Nervous System Pain Relief Release Back Pain Self Care Sinus Pressure Skin Care Somatic Emotional Release Stress Swelling Understanding Pain What Is Craniosacral Therapy?
+All Anxiety Breathe Cellulite Children Chronic Pain Craniosacral Dry Brushing Finding Joy Forgiveness Freedom From Guilt Headaches Immune System Health Joint Pain Lymph Drainage Lymph System Mindful Breathing Mindfulness Neck Pain Nervous System Pain Relief Release Back Pain Self Care Sinus Pressure Skin Care Somatic Emotional Release Stress Swelling Understanding Pain Vagus Nerve What Is Craniosacral Therapy?